 Examples of new technology applications, some of which already changed the name of the game, include:

-- Private equity backed commercial law firms challenging the traditional partner based law firms.
+- Private equity-backed commercial law firms challenging the traditional partner based law firms.
 New ownership models will likely be introduced and spread across all professional services.

-- Other new business models applied to the legal market include Elevate, Conduit Law and Lawyers on Demand.
+- Other new business models applied to the legal market include Elevate, Conduit Law, and Lawyers on Demand.
 Access to legal services via membership type of models are also quickly rising across the world.

 - The non-profit and online learning site Khan Academy has 10m unique users each month.

-- Free online courses from Harvard University, HardvardX, received more sign ups in one year than the entire historical attendance of university.
+- Free online courses from Harvard University, HardvardX, received more sign-ups in one year than the entire historical attendance of university.
 And via edX , a growing community of over 7 million learners are connected to the best universities and institutions in the world.

 - The medical advice site WebMD has serviced over 190m users since its incorporation and is only led by 100 nationwide doctors and health experts.
-The rise of a comparable site, devoted to the traditional professional services is just a matter of time and it is very likely that such site already exists but just needs some more time to evolve and reach a critical mass.
+The rise of a comparable site, devoted to the traditional professional services is just a matter of time and it is very likely that such a site already exists but just needs some more time to evolve and reach a critical mass.

 - Huffington Post reached more subscribers in 6 years than the New York Times which is 164 years old.